Vardhan1303/tensorflow/1-food-vision/README.md

 ## 📜 License

 This project is licensed under the **MIT License**.
-See the [tensorflow/LICENSE](LICENSE) file for more details.
+See the [LICENSE](LICENSE) file for more details.

 ---

 ## 🙏 Acknowledgements

 💡 **Andrei Neagoie** & **Daniel Bourke** for the **Zero to Mastery** TensorFlow course.
+🍽️ Food-101 dataset creators: Lukas Bossard, Matthieu Guillaumin, & Luc Van Gool.
-💡 TensorFlow & TensorFlow Datasets teams for providing great tools & datasets.
+🚀 TensorFlow & TensorFlow Datasets teams for providing great tools & datasets.
-💡 Open-source contributors for their continued support & inspiration.
+🌟 Open-source contributors for their continued support & inspiration.

-🌟 **Happy Coding!** 🚀
+🔥 **Happy Coding!** 🚀🍔